Bootstrapping Heisenberg Magnets and their Cubic Instability: The tiptop algorithm

 \subsection{Software and algorithm}

-To automate finding the maximally allowed value of some gap across the allowed region, we have written \texttt{tiptop}, software for generating successive points for searching for the maximum value of a coordinate achieved by a region in $(N+1)$-dimensional space (see Appendix \ref{tiptop:availability}).
-It has many optimizations specifically for finding the maximum gap.
-It is meant to be invoked by a driver that takes these points, computes whether they are feasible, and then asks for more points to check.
+\texttt{tiptop} is a program to assist in finding the maximum value of a coordinate achieved in a region in $(N+1)$-dimensional space, where testing whether a point is in the region is computationally expensive.
+Given a set of inside (allowed), outside (disallowed), and unknown points, \texttt{tiptop} generates successive points to narrow down the boundary of the top of the region.
+It is meant to be invoked by a driver that takes these points, computes whether they are allowed, and then asks for more points to check. \texttt{tiptop} is freely available (see Appendix \ref{tiptop:availability}).

 The number of dimensions is arbitrary but fixed at compile time.
 For concreteness and ease of visualization, we assume that $N+1=3$ for the rest of this discussion, where the dimensions are $\Delta_{\phi}, \Delta_{s},$ and $\Delta_{\text{gap}}$.
 The algorithm operates unchanged for higher dimensions.